 3.1.
 Automobiles

-Nevada car insurance fraud occurs when someone falsely claims that their car has been stolen or damaged in an auto accident in order to get money.
+Nevada car insurance fraud occurs when you falsely claim that your car has been stolen or damaged in an auto accident in order to get money.
 Auto insurance fraud is a category D felony, carrying:

 - one to four (1 – 4) years in prison,